 June 17, 2022

 Chamodi lives in a small village in the northwestern province of Sri Lanka.
-The region often faces severely dry weather and was affected by the civil war.
-But as a child, Chamodi was often unaware of the struggles her parents and other members of the community faced.
+The region often faces extreme drought and has struggled economically in the years following the country's lengthy civil war.
+But as a child, Chamodi was often unaware of the financial challenges her parents and community faced.

 “I went from school to the temple and lived a happy life.
 I never thought about the future.
 My village was my whole world,” she said of her childhood.